Yvonne Gallimore Executive Co-Director

 Rowlie has been the volunteer Artsreach promoter in Sandford Orcas for nearly 20 years.
 He is driven by the benefits that Artsreach brings to a small community, enticing villagers out to participate in varied, excellent entertainment and of helping to raise money for Village Hall funds - mainly through the bar, it must be said.
 A systems engineer at Leonardo Helicopters (ex-Westland Helicopters), Rowlie loves most things French and good food, but tries not to combine the two too often for the sake of his waistline!

-Pat is an enthusiastic board member and has attended Artsreach events since moving to Dorset from Bristol twenty-two years ago.
-As former Literature Development Officer and then Culture and Community Planning Manager for Dorset County Council, Pat has vast experience in submitting funding applications.
-Currently Chair of Dorset Culture and Tourism Action Plan Steering Group, Pat is also a director of the Ageas Salisbury International Arts Festival.
+Pat is an enthusiastic board member and has attended Artsreach events since moving to Dorset from Bristol twenty-three years ago.
+As former Literature Development Officer and then Culture and Community Planning Manager for Dorset County Council, Pat has experience of working in partnership with a wide range of Dorset organisations and of submitting funding applications.
 Having always been a culture vulture, Pat is delighted that Artsreach offers such a variety of unusual and cutting edge performance, as well as fantastic family shows, and visual arts exhibitions.